Do you have a question you would like to ask us? Browse our FAQ categories and see if we already have an answer for you!

 Assistance Dogs and Facility Dogs are acquired from the paws4people Breeding Program.
 A custom blood-line breeding program specifically developed to produce Dogs with the personality, temperament, and disposition suitable for Assistance Dog and Facility Dog work, a specially chosen breeder (either via donation or purchase) whose blood-lines and pedigrees have been carefully researched to produce Dogs with the required personality, temperament, disposition, and conformation suitable for Assistance Dog and Facility Dog work, or, the Shelter/Rescue Program.
 To find out about the great breeders with which we work, please see our breeding program page.

-When we seek Dogs from our relationships with breeders as well as choose the Dogs from our Breeding Program, we use carefully selected lines of Golden and Labrador Retrievers.
+When we seek Dogs from our relationships with breeders as well as choose the Dogs from our Breeding Program, we use carefully selected lines of Golden Retrievers, Labrador Retrievers and a hybrid mix of both, Goldadors.
 These breeds respond best to our training philosophies and tactics and, over the past decade, have had the highest graduation rates in our programming as Assistance and Facility Dogs.
-The neotenized nature of these breeds means that even at maturity, they function as “toddlers” in temperament, fulfilling a parent-child relationship with their Client.
-For the type of jobs we are asking Dogs to do, this parent-child relationship is preferred over a master-dog relationship common in many of the higher-arousal working dog breeds.
-Of course, if you can’t tell yet, we are very outside-the-box thinkers, and there are exceptions to every rule.
+The neotenized nature of these breeds means that even at maturity, they function as "toddlers" in temperament, fulfilling a parent-child relationship with their Client.
+For the type of jobs we are asking Dogs to do, this parent-child relationship is preferred over a aster-dog relationship common in many of the higher-arousal working dog breeds.
+Of course, if you cannot tell yet, we are very outside-the-box-thinkers, and there are exceptions to every rule.
 Throughout our programs, and especially within the shelter/rescue components of our programs, you will see various types of this-and-that breeds.
-Dogs owned by our Indirect Client can range in breed from Chihuahuas to Mastiffs!
-So, although we are not exclusive to Labs and Goldens, they do make up a majority of the Dogs wearing paws4people vests!
+So, although we are not exclusive to Goldens, Labs and the hybrids, they do make up a majority of the Dogs wearing paws4people vests!

-Dogs who are unable to meet our stringent criteria for Assistance Dog or Facility Dog careers can be placed as Emotional Support Dogs with anyone who needs comfort and emotional support in their homes, such as senior citizens, families, or paws4people volunteers.
+Dogs who are unable to meet our stringent criteria for Assistance Dog or Facility Dog careers can be placed as Emotional Support Dogs or Career Change Dogs.
+To learn more about these Dogs, please click here.

 Puppies who are born in our Breeding Program and begin training literally the day of birth have a 99.9% graduation rate as Assistance Dog or Facility Dog.
 Dogs who are obtained from selected breeders and enter the training programs at 7 to 12 weeks of age have above an 85% graduation rate as Assistance Dog or Facility Dog.